A Lesson to Learn: Costco Wholesale Corporation (COST)

 Sponsored

-The average price from analysts is $562.52, which is $83.1 above the current price.
-COST currently public float of 441.71M and currently shorts hold a 0.96% ratio of that float.
+COST currently public float of 441.65M and currently shorts hold a 0.97% ratio of that float.
 Today, the average trading volume of COST was 2.15M shares.

 COST’s Market Performance

-COST stocks went up by 0.73% for the week, with a monthly drop of -8.90% and a quarterly performance of -3.80%, while its annual performance rate touched 7.38%.
-The volatility ratio for the week stands at 2.13% while the volatility levels for the past 30 days are set at 2.47% for Costco Wholesale Corporation.
-The simple moving average for the period of the last 20 days is -2.78% for COST stocks with a simple moving average of -6.98% for the last 200 days.
+COST stocks went down by -2.90% for the week, with a monthly drop of -8.61% and a quarterly performance of -8.90%, while its annual performance rate touched 4.37%.
+The volatility ratio for the week stands at 2.59% while the volatility levels for the past 30 days are set at 2.51% for Costco Wholesale Corporation.
+The simple moving average for the period of the last 20 days is -3.84% for COST stocks with a simple moving average of -9.83% for the last 200 days.

 Analysts’ Opinion of COST